-Japanese beetles are about a half-inch in size.
+Japanese beetles are about a half-inch long.
 Their metallic-green bodies are partly covered by bronze-colored wings.
-They attack consume trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
-The bugs eat only the material between the veins.
+They attack devour trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
+The bugs consume only the material between the veins.

-If these situations sound familiar, you just want to know how to get rid of Japanese beetles.
+If these scenarios sound familiar, you just want to know how to get rid of Japanese beetles.
 Grub control application can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your Hartland home.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.